 The fund invests in benefit-responsive investment contracts issued by insurance companies and other financial institutions ("Contracts"), fixed income securities, and money market funds.
 Under the terms of the Contracts, the assets of the fund are invested in fixed income securities (which may include, but are not limited to, U.S. Treasury and agency bonds, corporate bonds, mortgage-backed securities, commercial mortgage-backed securities, asset backed securities, and collective investment vehicles and shares of investment companies that invest primarily in fixed income securities) and shares of money market funds.
+The objective of the common collective trust is to preserve capital and achieve a competitive level of income over time.

 The common collective trusts have no unfunded commitments related to any of these investments, nor any significant restrictions on redemptions.
-Participantdirected redemptions can be made on any business day and do not have a redemption notice period.
+Participant-directed redemptions can be made on any business day and do not have a redemption notice period.
 Certain events, such as a change in law, regulation, administrative ruling, or employer-initiated termination of the Plan, may limit the ability of the Plan to transact the common collective trust funds at contract value with the issuer.
 The Plan's management does not believe that the occurrence of any such events is probable.